peurKe/auto_ZO_translate/README.md

   Select the language you want to translate English to (Possible choices are: fr, it, es, cd, pl, ro)

-• To restore original translation, execute the script with following argument:
+• To restore original translation, execute the shortcut 'auto_ZO_translate (restore)' created by the script execution

-    ./auto_ZO_translate.py -r

   Then confirm you want to restore original translation (y/n)